oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

-## Task 8: Creating a Release Preview
+## Task 8: Create a Release Preview

 Once you are done with the sprint, and you have the necessary features, fixes and changes all merged into `dev`, you can now create a release-branch from `dev` with which you can preview the updates with.